 What is the ‘Laudato Si’ Centre?

-The ‘Laudato Si’ Centre’ at Wardley Hall, Worsley, is our bold and ambitious response to the international call by Pope Francis to people of all faiths in his letter ‘Laudato Si’ – Care for Our Common Home’.
+The ‘Laudato Si’ Centre’ at Wardley Hall, Worsley, is our ambitious response to the international call by Pope Francis to people of all faiths in his letter ‘Laudato Si’ – Care for Our Common Home’.

-The vision for the Centre, when complete, is that the centre will operate as an education and outreach mission that generates environmental hope, rooted in the belief that we can all make a difference through the actions we take.
 Our mission is to provide the tools and learning needed to enable all to hear and respond in hope to the cry of the earth and cry of the people.

 To visit our Laudato Si’ Centre website, please visit https://laudatosicentre.org.uk/